How to Revise Effectively: 20 Proven Revision Techniques All Students Should Know

 Good luck!

 The best way is the way that is best for you.
-Some people may like to revise in the morning or in the evening, at home or in the library.
-Some may study for one large bloc whereas other may prefer to do shorter periods broken up.
-Know what is most conducive for your own learning.
+Some people may like to revise in the morning or the evening, at home or in the library.
+Know what is most conducive to your learning.

-First, prepare a tidy area where you can do your revision.
-Secondly, create a revision timetable.
+Prepare a tidy area where you can do your revision.
+Create a revision timetable.
 These are essential steps to begin your revision.

 DO YOU HAVE STUDENTS WHO NEED MORE SUPPORT IN MATHS?